wntrblm/nox/docs/index.rst

     pip install --upgrade nox

-..
-Note:: These docs are for a pre-release version of Nox, so you'll need to use ``pip install --pre nox`` for now.

 Nox is configured via a ``noxfile.py`` file in your project's directory.
 Here's a simple noxfile that runs lint and some tests::

     import nox